-One thing is certain - any sensible plans for future public access to the vast area of open space between Beddington Park and Mitcham Common and in the heart of the Wandle Valley Regional Park are going to need better access over the railway.
+As a first step one thing is certain - any sensible plans for future public access are going to need better access over the railway.
 Sutton Council is already building a new school right next to where a bridge will be needed.
-We believe a replacement bridge to be a fitting investment for Wandle Valley Regional Park.
+A next step is to include an enabling policy in the new Sutton Local Plan.

 Wandle Fortnight is a celebration of all things Wandle.
 In September 2016 over 50 activities were put on by the community.

 Wandle Valley Forum was pleased to support nine organisations with micro grants for their Wandle Fortnight activities.
 These were Friends in St Helier, Mole Valley Orienteering Club, Sutton and Wandle Valley Ramblers, Ethnic Minority Centre, Wild in the City, Mitcham Cricket Green Community & Heritage, Object Book, Wendelsworth Community Garden and Workshop 305.

 We distributed £1000 to support events which attracted over 440 people and inspired over 220 volunteer hours for the benefit of the Wandle Valley.

 Read what the groups did with their microgrants in their own words here.

 We are grateful to the Living Wandle Landscape Partnership and the Heritage Lottery Fund for the support that made the micro grants scheme possible and are expecting to be running a similar grants programme for the 2017 event.

 The Wandle Valley Forum Charter was launched at our Annual Meeting in April 2016.
 The Charter is grounded in the views of community groups, voluntary organisations and local businesses that support Wandle Valley Forum.
 The Charter:

 Download and print the Wandle Valley Forum Charter here.